missinglinkelectronics/psmake/README.md

 Without specyfing a further target, all projects will be built.

-The Scout Makefile creates a new Scout workspace as a subfolder in directory `build` named `<cfg-file-name>_<date>-<time>_<git-commit-id>`.
-A new Scout workspace is created on each invocation.
-If you would like to run the Scout Makefile on a specific workspace instead of creating a new one, you can use the `O` variable:
+The Vitis Makefile creates a new Vitis workspace as a subfolder in directory `build` named `<cfg-file-name>_<date>-<time>_<git-commit-id>`.
+A new Vitis workspace is created on each invocation.
+If you would like to run the Vitis Makefile on a specific workspace instead of creating a new one, you can use the `O` variable:

     $ make O=build/<cfg-file-name>_<date>-<time>_<git-commit-id>

-The Scout Makefile dynamically creates Makefile targets according to the build configuration.
+The Vitis Makefile dynamically creates Makefile targets according to the build configuration.
 Each domain, application project and Bootgen project is assigned a build target with the same name.
 Additionally each domain and application project feature a `clean` and `distclean` target separated by `_`.
 In order to